fusioncharts/dev_centre_docs/chart-guide/real-time-charts/data-format.md

 ## Sending Messages Pertinent to the Message Logger

 For real-time charts that show the message logger, you can update various parameters for the message logger in real-time.
-All these parameters and their data format have been explained in the [Message Logger]{% linkTo tutorials/chart-guide/real-time-charts/setting-message-logger.md %} section.
+All these parameters and their data format have been explained in the [Message Logger](/chart-guide/real-time-charts/setting-message-logger) section.